garrett-sutton/garrett-sutton.github.io/_drafts/gwen-in-france.md

 when I started at Epic 5 years ago, I'm so glad we did.
 There were certainly difficult times during the trip where Gwen was going through a rough patch.
 But there were also so many more joyful times.
+As I read through my daily notes from the trip while writing this post, time and again there's a note about how good Gwen did during that day.
 On returnign, I've told many people that we had a great trip and I think that is truly a testament to Gwen.
-Her flexibility allowed us to experience everything we had hoped for.
+We really did experience everything we had hoped for.